rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

 ## 3. Introduction

 Both Git and GitHub are extremely useful tools for version control and collaborative work.
-In this sense, the general workflow is for one to work on something locally using `git` — either cloned from a GitHub repo or something you made from scratch locally, on your own computer — and then to "synchronize" it to GitHub.
+In this sense, a general workflow would consist on working on something locally using `git` — either forked/cloned from a GitHub repo or something made locally from scratch, on your own computer — and then "synchronizing" it to GitHub.

-For the sake of this document, it will be assumed that you're a beginner programmer who wants to start using GitHub repos as a way to showcase projects you have made so far.
-A GitHub repo can be understood, for the moment, as a folder which contains objects (i.e. files and subfolders).
-So far, you have a bunch of files and maybe subfolders that you would like to *push* from your local repository (a folder in your local computer) to your GitHub account.
+A GitHub repository can be understood, for the moment, as a folder which contains objects (i.e. files and subfolders).
+So far, you might have a bunch of objects that you would like to *push* from your local repository (a folder in your local computer) to your GitHub account, or you might want to join a project that is being developed on GitHub.
+For either case, this tutorial aims to provide the necessary commands and explanation to be able to seamlessly work with both tools and to be able to collaborate and version-control your work.

 **A note from the author**

-This tutorial is the product of a notebook I made since, as a beginner with these tools, trying to understand how to get `git` and GitHub up and running (so that I could showcase some projects I've been working on lately) was a bit of an endeavor.
 While there is plenty information about `git` — it's mesmerazing how much there is out there about `git` — I had some trouble finding a *summarized* way to get them both working seamlessly.
-Furthermore, while there are very simple guides to just make them work, what I did not find were the tools to *maintain* them — a set of tools that would allow oneself to not only set them up, but to create a simple and sustainable *workflow* such that he or she can keep using them as part of their day-to-day.
+Furthermore, while there are very simple guides to just make them work, what I did not find were the tools to *maintain* them — a set of tools that would allow oneself to not only set them up, but to create a simple and sustainable *workflow* such that you can keep using them as part of their day-to-day.

 ## 4. Requirements

-Since this is a very beginner-level guide, the only requirements are the following:
+Since this is a beginner-level guide, the only requirements are the following:
 * Have `git` installed on your computer.
 MacOS and Linux users rejoice, since it is (most likely) already installed in your computer and is accesible via command line (e.g. Terminal on MacOS).
 In any case, `git` can be downloaded from its own [webpage](https://git-scm.com/downloads]).
+If you're on a Mac, then you can easily install `git` as part of Xcode's developer tools, running `xcode-select --install` on the Terminal.
 * Have a text editor installed.
 A text editor for "coding" is of great help since it can help you organize projects, visualize your code better, and so on.
 Two of the most used are Sublime Text and Atom, although there are dozens out there.
 * Have a GitHub account already created.
 This will not be explained since creating a GitHub account is pretty rudimentary — just like creating any other type of online account.
 * Have a little knowledge about how to use a command line interface (CLI), e.g. bash.